BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Unbreakable Bond** `ACTIVE` - If Elrohir is slain, make a note of the model that killed him.
+- **Unbreakable Bond** `ACTIVE`

+If Elrohir is slain, make a note of the model that killed him.
 Elladan increases his Strength by 1 for the remainder of the game, and must always Charge an enemy if able to do so, prioritising the enemy who killed Elrohir.
 If Elladan is Engaged in Combat with the model that killed Elrohir, and that model is a Hero, he may declare a free Heroic Challenge, regardless of the Hero's Heroic Tier.

-- **Twin Elven Blades** `ACTIVE` - Whilst he has the Infantry keyword, Elladan can choose one of three bonuses at the start of a Combat: Gain 3 Attacks rather than 2, use the Shielding rule, or use his Elven weapons as Elven hand-and-a-half weapons.
+- **Twin Elven Blades** `ACTIVE`

+Whilst he has the Infantry keyword, Elladan can choose one of three bonuses at the start of a Combat: Gain 3 Attacks rather than 2, use the Shielding rule, or use his Elven weapons as Elven hand-and-a-half weapons.

-- **Strength of Brotherhood** `ACTIVE` - Whilst within 3" of Elrohir, Elladan gains Dominant (2) and may re-roll To Wound rolls of a natural 1 when making Strikes.
+- **Strength of Brotherhood** `ACTIVE`

+Whilst within 3" of Elrohir, Elladan gains Dominant (2) and may re-roll To Wound rolls of a natural 1 when making Strikes.

 </div>